alexculea/check_gluster_perf/README.md

 If you're using Icinga2, see the util directory for the command file.

-## Usage
+## Known issue

-Before going into details it is worth noting that the program was designed to check time-based values.
+The program was designed to check time-based values.
 The GlusterFS dump (3.8 at the time of the writing) also has several integer based statistics. **It's strongly recommended** that a filter (-f) is used to take into account only the metrics that hold such values.
 An efective filter could be "\*.usec" because of how the metrics are reported by Gluster.
 The default value of -f is in fact "\*.usec".

 Not setting the said filter has unexpected results.
 A fix is scheduled for the next release.

+### Prepare GlusterFS

+To enable JSON dumps with GlusterFS (3.8 or newer) do:

+    gluster volume set <volname> diagnostics.stats-dump-interval 300 # every 5 min
+    gluster volume set <volname> diagnostics.latency-measurement 1

+It's a good idea to check /var/lib/glusterd/<volname>/stats if the dump is being generated.

 ### Quick start

     check_gluster_perf -w 100 -c 120 -vol glusterfs_volume
+    # Checks all time-based metrics in the dump file for the volume <glusterfs_volume>.
+Reports OK if all are under 100 warn, 120 crit microseconds (usec)

+    check_gluster_perf -w 40 -c 50 -u ms -vol glusterfs_volume -f .*aggr.*latency_ave.*usec
+    # Checks all aggregated average latency metrics.
+Reports OK if all are under 40 warn, 50 crit; miliseconds

+    check_gluster_perf -w 40 -c 50 -u ms -vol glusterfs_volume -f .*aggr.*latency_ave.*usec -apply-on-total-avg	1
+    # Makes a total average of all aggregated latency average metrics and applies the warning/critical thresholds to that total average only.

+    check_gluster_perf -w 40 -c 50 -u ms -vol glusterfs_volume -f .*aggr.*latency_ave.* -dump-max-age-seconds 600
+    # Complains CRITICAL'lly only if the dump file is older than 10 minutes.
+5 minutes is the default.

 ### Supported Parameters